Janortop5/k8s-automated-dr/README.md

     jupyter notebook
     ```

+3. Select the notebook `lstm-disaster-recovery.ipynb`

-3. Select the your `conda/env` name kernel.
+4. Select the your `conda/env` name kernel.

-4. Run All cells top-to-bottom (ModelManager is defined first).
+5. Run All cells top-to-bottom (ModelManager is defined first).

-5. **Run all cells** to preprocess data, train the model, evaluate performance, and simulate disaster alerts.
+6. **Run all cells** to preprocess data, train the model, evaluate performance, and simulate disaster alerts.

 #### 💾 Model Saving & Loading